linrunner/tlp-doc/support/optimizing.rst

 Optimizing Guide
 ================
-This guide's suggestions are intended to help you tune TLP individually to achieve additional battery runtime or better performance on AC and other objectives.
+This page is intended to help tune TLP individually to achieve additional battery runtime or better performance on AC if possible.

-Rationale: TLP's default settings are designed to save as much energy on battery as possible, however possibilites are limited:
+Rationale: TLP's default settings should save as much energy on battery power as possible (and of course not cost any performance on AC), but in reality there are limits to what can be done:

-* TLP's concept provides only one set of defaults for AC and one for battery
+* For simplicity, TLP's settings are limited to a single set for AC and battery respectively, the same applies to the defaults
-* User requirements are quite different, there is no way to cover them all within defaults
+* User requirements can vary greatly, there is no way to cover them all within defaults
 * Defaults must not cause problems with common hardware

-Therefore, TLP's defaults may not achieve the maximum savings for any hardware and use case.
+Therefore TLP's defaults can not achieve the maximum savings for any hardware and use case.
+It may be necessary to make adjustments yourself to get the optimum out of it.

 .. note::

-    * TLP's settings must always be specified in pairwise for AC and BAT.
-      Therefore both are listed below, the setting to be changed is highlighted.
+    * TLP's parameters must always be specified pairwise for AC and BAT respectively.
+Therefore both parameters are listed below, the one to be changed is highlighted.
     * Please activate and test the following suggestions individually if possible.
-      This way, any problems that may occur will be isolated immediately.
+This way, any problems that may occur will stand out immediately.

 Extend battery runtime
 ----------------------